 You don’t need any prior experience of yoga to practice Postnatal Yoga and it doesn’t matter if you haven’t practiced Pregnancy Yoga or Postnatal Yoga in the past.
 It’s best to rest for at least 6 weeks after the birth of your baby before coming to a group postnatal class and regular attendance is encouraged in order to promote progressive recovery.

-The classes also offer a steady progression to enable you to transition to my Hatha Yoga classes when you’re ready, whether you’ve practiced yoga before your pregnancy or not.
+The classes also offer a steady progression to enable you to transition to our Hatha Yoga classes when you’re ready, whether you’ve practiced yoga before your pregnancy or not.

-If you’d like to practice Postnatal Yoga prior to 6 weeks after the birth of your baby, I offer private tuition in your home at any time after the birth so that I can work closely with you on a one-to-one basis.
+If you’d like to practice Postnatal Yoga prior to 6 weeks after the birth of your baby, we offer private tuition in your home at any time after the birth so that we can work closely with you on a one-to-one basis.
 The classes can be with or without your baby’s involvement.

 WHAT TO EXPECT

 The class environment is fun, nurturing and supportive.
-You don’t need to worry about your baby crying, sleeping or needing feeding or changing.
+You can come with or without your baby, and you don’t need to worry about your baby crying, sleeping or needing feeding or changing.
 It’s perfectly normal for all of those things to happen within the class and you don’t have to leave your mat to feed or change them.

 SEE YOU AND YOUR BABY ON THE MAT!

-I provide all the mats and props for my classes but please bring a blanket for your baby to lie on, and anything you need to change or feed your baby.
-It’s best to wear comfortable clothing and you don’t need footwear as yoga is done with bare feet.
+We provide all the mats and props for our classes but please bring a blanket for your baby to lie on, and anything you need to change or feed your baby.
+It’s best to wear comfortable clothing and you don’t need footwear or socks as yoga is done with bare feet.
 You might like to bring a bottle of water for yourself and it’s also nice to bring something warm to pop on for the savasana (relaxation) at the end, so you’re nice and snug.